Lee's Summit R-7 School District: I'm As Disappointed In Lee's Summit as Dr. McGehee Is About The New Commissioner

 He does not like to break rules and his 6th grade teacher STRONGLY suggested that he leave each class a minute or two early.
 That would keep him out of the halls during the chaos and help him avoid getting a tardy.
 She stated that, "If he gets a tardy it will ruin his whole day.
 He will be lost to you for the rest of the day."

+They also said that he should have a set of books in each classroom and a set at home.
 This would also help him with getting to his classes on time.
 It would help with his organizational issues that

 all autistic people suffer from.